wunderwuzzi23/blog/content/posts/2023/google-bard-data-exfiltration.md

 **So, Bard can now access and analyze your Drive, Docs and Gmail!**

+This means that it analyzes untrusted data and will be susceptible to Indirect Prompt Injection.

-When `Extensions` shipped I was able to quickly validate that Indirect Prompt Injection works by pointing Bard to some older YouTube videos I had put up and ask it to summarize, and I also tested with `Google Docs`.
+I was able to quickly validate that Prompt Injection works by pointing Bard to some older YouTube videos I had put up and ask it to summarize, and I also tested with `Google Docs`.

 Turns out that it followed the instructions: